digitaltwinconsortium/AAS-Repository/README.md

 1. WATTTIME_LONGITUDE: WattTime location to query
 1. CALCULATE_PCF: Set to "1" to enable PCF calculation
 1. CARBON_REPORTING: Set to "1" to enable carbon reporting
+1. SMEC_REPORTING: Set to "1" to enable Harting SmEC reporting
 1. USE_JSON_SERIALIZATION: Set "1" to enable saving AAS spec in JSON format (within AASX file)